When the toxins damage the blood vessels and reduce the flow of oxygen to the major organs including the skin and underlying tissues, it can lead to:

 For more in-depth information you can download our factsheet Kidney damage during and after septicaemia

 The Bader Information on Limb Loss - an online resource, created to guide individuals with congenital or acquired limb loss and their friends, family and carers through the emotional, physical and psychological process of coming to terms with limb loss.

 The Limbless Association provides information and support to the limb-loss community.
-We aim to support people of all ages and backgrounds through a variety of existing programmes and services.
+They support people of all ages and backgrounds through a variety of programmes and services.